Click HERE to see all parking codes in the City of Chillicothe.

 - Safety: Parking enforcement reduces hazards in downtown.
 Illegally parked cars create safety hazards to pedestrians, other vehicles, and drivers, and to safety and emergency vehicles and officers.

-- Community needs: There are a limited curbside number of spaces available in downtown, so to avoid crowded streets and abandoned vehicles, parking ordinances were created to help with these issues.
+- Community needs: There are a limited number of curbside spaces available in downtown, so to avoid crowded streets and abandoned vehicles, parking ordinances were created to help with these issues.

 - Turnover: Simply put, the parking in front of businesses should be used by customers of businesses.
 The essence of a thriving downtown comes down to a steady stream of visitors to the shops, restaurants, pubs, and offices in the area.
 By creating turnover, the number of visitors can be maximized, allowing those businesses to continue seeing a return on their investment in the downtown.